 You must also configure the Covert VPN communication channel for your interface.
 Covert VPN may communicate ethernet frames over a UDP connection, TCP connection, or using the HTTP protocol.
 The TCP (Reverse) channel has the target connect to your Cobalt Strike instance.
 The TCP (Bind) channel has Cobalt Strike tunnel the VPN through Meterpreter.

 The Covert VPN HTTP channel makes use of the Cobalt Strike web server.
 You may host other Cobalt Strike web applications and multiple Covert VPN HTTP channels on the same port.

 For best performance, use the UDP channel.
 The UDP channel has the least amount of overhead compared to the TCP and HTTP channels.
-Use the HTTP channel if you need to get past a restrictive firewall.
+Use the HTTP or TCP (Bind) channels if you need to get past a restrictive firewall.